-4. The licensee or its representative must join and be an active participant in the local liquor accord.
+5. The licensee or its representative must join and be an active participant in the local liquor accord.

-Liquor plan of management
+Plan of management

-5. The premises is to be operated at all times in accordance with the Coles Liquor NSW Management Strategies and House Policy for the Responsible Service of Alcohol documents, as submitted to the Independent Liquor and Gaming Authority ("the Authority") in support of the licence application and as may be varied from time to time after consultation with the Authority.
-A copy of these documents is to be kept on the premises, and made available for inspection on the request of a police officer, council officer, Liquor and Gaming NSW inspector, or any other person authorised by the Authority.
+6. The premises is to be operated at all times in accordance with the Plan of Management dated March 2022 as may be varied from time to time after consultation with NSW Police.
+A copy of the Plan of Management is to be kept on the premises, and made available for inspection on the request of a police officer, council officer, Liquor and Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority.